 Can my candidate committee presumptively redesignate an excessive contribution?

-When a candidate committee receives a contribution from an individual or non-multicandidate committee that exceeds the limits, the campaign may presumptively redesignate the excessive portion to the general election under the
+When a candidate committee receives a contribution from an individual or non-multicandidate committee that exceeds the limits, the campaign may presumptively redesignate the excessive portion to the general election under the following circumstances:

 - The contribution is made before the candidate’s primary election;